szabolcsjaray/sbvadjust/README.md

 **Result:**
 - new subtitle file (sbv format), with adjusted text content matched to the input text content
 - corrections.txt file containing the fixes made in the subtitles

+Second version:
+Doing the same, without the corrections collected, but in a browser, and the language is Javascript.
+Start with opening the SBVAdjust.html file.

+Also contains the script cutter functionality, this cuts the original script into caption blocks.
+Later I plan to make it possible to adjust the timing of these blocks, by using the original YT video showing on the page, and the YT API.